Paraguayan cuisine: Beverages

 The typical non-alcoholic drinks of Paraguay are of Guaraní origin.
 As a result of the evolution of Paraguayan culinary art, the way in which these infusions are drunk is not the same way they were drunk back then.
 This paradigm applies especially to tereré, since although the Guaraní consumed yerba mate before the 17th century, it has been shown that they only consumed the extract of the yerba leaf as a kind of tea.
 In addition, they smoked the raw yerba leaves as cigars, similar to those made with tobacco leaves.
 It was much later that knowledge about Pojhá ro'ysã (fresh herbs) and Pojhá akú (hot herbs) was acquired in the modern Paraguayan society, which in the botanical universe is called Pojhá ñaná in Guaraní (medicinal herbs).

 In 2011, through National Law No. 4,261, it was declared that: “Tereré is Cultural Heritage and National Drink of Paraguay”, establishing the last Saturday of February of each year as the “Tereré Day”.

 In times past, the appropriate and available thermoses for each infusion were and still are used; for example, the stainless steel thermos for mate, the plastic or sports thermos for tereré and the coffee thermos for the sweet mates (a kind of milky mate that replace yerba mate for grated coconut).
 In recent years, the use of the bi-thermal thermos (hot & cold) for all these drinks is popular and increasingly frequent, which, like the classical thermos, is still complemented by the custom of personalizing them by lining them with leatherette.
 At the end of 2015, the furor of technological thermoses began, which although it had not yet become popular then, is for the reason that it needed adjustments and studies to guarantee its commercial exploitation.

 Fruit juices and soft drinks are common.
 Beer and wine are also widely available; Pilsen is one of the most popular brands of beer.
 Caña is an alcoholic beverage made from sugarcane juice, and mosto is a non-alcoholic variety.

 Cocido is hot tea made out of yerba mate and sugar cooked on a pan with burning coal.
 The elements are then filtered with hot water and can be taken alone or with milk.
-The color of cocido is dark brown similar to black coffee and is usually enjoyed with chipa or mbejú.
+The color of cocido is dark brown similar to black coffee and is usually drunk with chipa or mbejú.